 Wisdom and human nature

 I’ve said this in an earlier article too: if you want to understand human nature, look at what the wisdom traditions try to teach.
-Then think what must be lacking in humans that these traditions seek to fulfil, what must be missing in human nature that these traditions try to incorporate?
+Then think about what must be lacking in humans that these traditions seek to fulfill, and what must be missing in human nature that these traditions try to incorporate?

 The antitheses of these very things make up the core of human nature.

 So, if these traditions teach people gratefulness, then people have a tendency to be ungrateful.
-If these traditions teach people not to covet their neighbours’ resources, then people have a tendency to covet their neighbours’ resources.
+If these traditions teach people not to covet their neighbors’ resources, then people have a tendency to covet their neighbors’ resources.

 When the grass is really greener on the other side

 Just because we have a bias to believe that the grass is greener on the other side doesn’t always mean it isn’t.
 It’s not always a good thing to be content with what you have.

 If you believe you can achieve more, and that doing so can bring you lasting happiness, you should go for it.
 If your present conditions are unsatisfactory, you should seek to improve them.